 No one knows the exact reason for irritable bowel syndrome (IBS), a digestive disorder that affects up to 15% of Americans.
 It causes belly pain, cramps, and bloating, as well as diarrhea and constipation.

-The one thing that experts are certain about: Your gender plays a role.
+The one thing that experts are certain about is tat your gender plays a role.
 Women are about twice as likely to have IBS as men.
 A growing body of research shows that sex hormones, like estrogen and progesterone, may be the reason.
 They can trigger IBS symptoms, which may explain why you have more flare-ups at different points of your menstrual cycle.

 Sex Hormones and IBS

 Estrogen and progesterone affect IBS symptoms in a few ways, from how your intestines work to how much pain you feel.
 Cells in your gut have things called receptors that let these hormones latch on to them.
 This suggests that your digestive system is designed to sense and react to them.
 Here are the main ways they affect IBS:

 - Digestion: They control the smooth muscle in your intestines, which dictates how quickly food travels through your system.
 In one study, animals took longer to empty their intestines when they received a low dose of the hormones than when they got a higher one.
 This may explain why low levels of sex hormones can lead to constipation.

 - Pain level: These hormones affect how much your cramps bother you.
 A dip lowers your pain threshold, in part because estrogen boosts the production of serotonin, a feel-good chemical in your brain.
 A jump in estrogen can reduce some of the ouch factor, so your bellyaches or cramps don’t hurt as much.

 - Inflammation: Sex hormones can raise levels of inflammation throughout your body.
 That makes your IBS symptoms worse.